codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 Todos:

-1. Make the two link-lists vertical
+1. Make the two lists of links displayed vertical
 2. Make the navigation bar toggleable (collapse/expand)
 3. Add a toggler-button to the right corner or the navigation bar

 ### 3.1 Make the two link-lists vertical

-In the previous sections, we've make the two link-list and all anchor elements `inline-block`; And we also set position of the second list to the right using `position: absolute`.
+In the previous sections, we've make the two lists of links and all anchor elements `inline-block`; And we also set position of the second list to the right using `position: absolute`.
 Just override these two properties.